-- 1) Within 15 days of receiving notice that the administrative judge has accepted a class complaint or a reasonable time frame specified by the administrative judge, the agency shall use reasonable means, such as delivery, mailing to last known address or distribution, to notify all class members of the acceptance of the class complaint. - 2) Such notice shall contain: - (i) The name of the agency or organizational segment, its location, and the date of acceptance of the complaint; - (ii) A description of the issues accepted as part of the class complaint; - (iii) An explanation of the binding nature of the final decision or resolution of the complaint on class members; and - (iv) The name, address and telephone number of the class representative.
+1) Within 15 days of receiving notice that the administrative judge has accepted a class complaint or a reasonable time frame specified by the administrative judge, the agency will use reasonable means, such as delivery, mailing to last known address or distribution, to notify all class members of the acceptance of the class complaint.

+2) Such notice will contain:

+- i.
+The name of the agency or organizational segment, its location, and the date of acceptance of the complaint; - ii.
+A description of the issues accepted as part of the class complaint; - iii.
+An explanation of the binding nature of the final decision or resolution of the complaint on class members; and - iv.
+The name, address and telephone number of the class representative.